Embassy of Australia, Moscow: Expulsion (1954–1991)

-Russian Federation (1991 – )
+Russian Federation (1991–present)

 Australia recognised the Russian Federation as the legitimate successor state to the Soviet Union on 26 December 1991 and the Australian Embassy in Moscow serves as the ambassadorial posting for Australia in Russia.
 As a result of the dissolution of the Soviet Union, the embassy ceased services to the Baltic states of Estonia, Lithuania, and Latvia, with these nations now being served by their own consulates.
 In 2002, the Australian Foreign Minister, Alexander Downer opened the current chancery and announced the opening of a second diplomatic mission in Saint Petersburg, Russia.

-The embassy also used to provide diplomatic and consular service with Ukraine until the Australian Government opened a permanent embassy in Kiev, Ukraine in November 2014.
+The embassy also used to provide diplomatic and consular service with Ukraine until the Australian Government opened a permanent embassy in Kyiv, Ukraine in November 2014.

 Modern usage

 The embassy currently provides services diplomatic relations with Russia, Armenia, Belarus, Kazakhstan, Kyrgyzstan, Tajikistan, Turkmenistan and Uzbekistan.
 The embassy is broken into three sections: political, consular, and Austrade.

 The political section of the embassy is headed by the deputy head of mission and is tasked with advancing the bilateral relations between Australia and the countries the embassy is tasked with servicing.

 The consular section of the embassy is headed by the Consul and Senior Administrative Officer and is tasked with providing consular support to Australians living in any of the countries that the embassy services.
 These services include legal advice, provision of Australian passports, enabling Australians overseas to vote, provision of notarial services and providing details of local doctors and hospitals in the event of medical emergencies for Australians living or holidaying in countries services.

 The Austrade section of the embassy is headed by the Senior Trade Commissioner and is tasked with the establishing and maintaining of business and investment links between Australia and countries serviced.
 This includes promoting Australian education to prospective students in the region, providing business assistance for Australian exporters operating in the region and the marketing of Australian industry to businesses operating in the region.

 Due to the impact of COVID-19, many of the embassy's normal functions (including the issuing of passports and the provision of notarial services) have been suspended.